tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 You can buy a poster of an image like this from the site [art.com](https://www.art.com/gallery/id--a7/piet-mondrian-posters.htm) for around $100 to $200, and find originals similar to it on the site [sothebys.com](https://www.sothebys.com/en/artists/piet-mondrian) for around $2,000,000 to over $30,000,000.
-The fact that Mondrian's Neoplastic paintings, which are now around 100 years old, sell for amounts that most of us will never see in our lifetime is proof that his vision was truly prophetic.
+The fact that Mondrian's Neoplastic paintings, which are now around 100 years old, sell for such large amounts is proof that his vision was truly prophetic.

 Although Mondrian's work is valuable today, he lived humbly.
-According to the *Chronology* in his *Collected Writings,* at times he had to supplement "his small income by painting watercolors of flowers" [1922, p. xxii].
+According to the *Chronology* in his *Collected Writings,* at times he had to supplement "his small income by painting watercolors of flowers" [p. xxii, 1922].

-The following quote is from a letter he wrote to Arnold Saalborn around 1910 that appears in his *Collected Writings:*
+Also from his *Collected Writings* is this quote, from a letter he wrote to Arnold Saalborn around 1910:

 > But since I do not earn much with "my kind of work," I also have to devote a great deal of time to work for the mass, that is,
 > a more conventional manner of painting -- so I have to work twice as much [p.
 19].

-In trying to understand Mondrian's art, I've spent a considerable amount of time reading his *Collected Writings* -- which can be quite challenging to understand.
+In trying to understand Mondrian's art, I've spent a considerable amount of time reading his *Collected Writings* -- parts of which can be quite challenging to understand.
 One of the reasons it can be difficult to understand his writings is that he frequently uses the word *plastic,* in expressions such as *plastic means,* *plastic expression,* and *plastic value.*

 The focus of this article is on how I learned what Mondrian meant by the word *plastic.*

-This required learning about Cubism, which inspired Mondrian's unique style, and Paul Cézanne, who in turn inspired the Cubists.
+This quest first lead to learning about Cubism, which inspired Mondrian's unique style.
+That in turn lead to learning about Paul Cézanne, who in turn inspired the Cubists.
+It was in a book about Cézanne's compositions that I finally found a definition of *the plastic means.*

 ## Piet Mondrian's *Collected Writings*

-*[The New Art -- The New Life, The Collected Writings of Piet Mondrian](https://www.goodreads.com/book/show/13291.The_New_Art_the_New_Life)* is a book edited and translated by [Henry Holtzman](https://en.wikipedia.org/wiki/Harry_Holtzman) and [Martin S. James](https://en.wikipedia.org/wiki/Martin_S._James), and first published in 1986.
+*[The New Art -- The New Life, The Collected Writings of Piet Mondrian](https://www.goodreads.com/book/show/13291.The_New_Art_the_New_Life)* is a book edited and translated by [Henry Holtzman](https://en.wikipedia.org/wiki/Harry_Holtzman) and [Martin S. James](https://en.wikipedia.org/wiki/Martin_S._James).
-Mondrian's writings appear in the book in chronological order, and the authors divide the book into three parts.
+Mondrian's writings appear in the book in chronological order, which was first published in 1986.

+The authors divide the book into three parts.

 - Part I, *The De Stijl Years: 1917-24,* covers his writings for the journal *De Stijl.*
 - Part II, *After De Stijl: 1924-1938,* contains the pieces he wrote after he and *De Stijl* parted ways but was still in continental Europe.